Sapugaskanda Refinery

 The Sapugaskanda Refinery (also referred to as Sapugaskanda Oil Refinery) is the single largest oil refinery of Sri Lanka.
-The refinery was built by Iran under the guidance of the Ceylon Petroleum Corporation in August 1969, initially designed to process 38,000 oilbbl per stream day of Dubai crude oil, and Arabian light crude oil.
+The refinery was built in August 1969 by the Ceylon Petroleum Corporation under the guidance of Iran, initially designed to process 38,000 oilbbl per stream day of Dubai crude oil, and Arabian light crude oil.
 (Medium sour crude oil) It was commissioned on 12 October 1969.
 The facility, which covers an area of 165 acre, currently has a capacity of 50,000 oilbbl per stream day.

 As with most refineries, the Sapugaskanda Refinery has an in-house utilities section which supplies electricity, water, steam, instrument air, and other necessities for operations.
 In total, 65 storage tanks are located at the premises for storage of crude oil, finished, and other products, five of which has a capacity of 40,000 tonne.
 A further four crude oil tanks located in the separate Orugodawatta tank farm.